tfiduccia/tani-catalog/templates/v2-test/1/README.md

-# Version Test
+# Version 2 Test

 ### Info:

- This template has more than 9 versions.
+ This template tests version 2 of the yaml files